 Posted: October 31st, 2011 | Author: irv | Filed under: Companies, Programming | Tags: black, employment, entrepreneur, minority, Programming | No Comments »

 After reading Mitch Kapor’s post “Beyond Arrington and CNN, Let’s Look at the Real Issues” on minority software engineers and founders in Silicon Valley, I felt that I had to respond.
 I think that we are missing the real point of what it means that there is a dearth of qualified African-American candidates for employment, or as technical founders.
 What I have found is that in Silicon Valley, the quality of fairness is crucial.
-Everyone here is terrified of biases of any sort.
-Everyone here prides itself on detached analysis of value.
+Everyone living and working here in the tech industry is terrified of biases of any sort, as it indicates a level of irrationality that would make any engineer nervous.
+Everyone here prides themselves on detached analysis of value.

 I think we are all, including myself, a black engineer and entrepreneur, missing the point.
-The rate of incarceration, dropping out, divorce, alcoholism, drug-addiction, etc… are all far higher for black americans than the mean.
-No matter what else happens at the point of hiring, it is going to indicate that there will be fewer potential candidates period.
+The rate of incarceration, dropping out, divorce, alcoholism, drug-addiction, etc… are all far higher for black americans, also holding true for most minorities, than the mean.
+No matter what else happens at the point of hiring, the number of people available to hire will suffer, in general there will be fewer potential candidates period.
 No bias necessary.
 Many of the people who would have become the artists, programmers, and brilliant business people end up washing out by getting caught in the aforementioned traps.

 Why do minorities get caught in these traps?
 Lack of education for their parents, breeds lack of education for the children.
 Lack of empathy for the parents, breeds lack of empathy for the children.
 Data bears this out.
-This is bad and it needs to be fixed, however while the desiccation of minority groups chances for success in this country is bad, what is worse is what it portends for the rest of the country.
+This is bad and it needs to be fixed, before attempting to hold industry accountable for their hiring practices.
+While the desiccation of minority groups’ chances for success in this country is a serious problem, what is worse is what it portends for the rest of the country.

 Eventually, it will not be a situation limited to minorities, the only people who will have the capability to found and or work at a high level in an engineering capacity will be the very few wealthy Americans, foreigners, and immigrants to this country who have had a quality education.
 Quality educations do not just happen in school either, they happen in a child’s free time.
 Does your kid just play Call of Duty?
 Or does COD make your kid curious as to how they make it so that they play COD interleaved with reading books on OpenGL?